Financial Crisis Aid for Students

 While students are generally expected to be thoughtful and responsible when it comes

 to budgeting for the costs associated with pursuing their college degree, MTSU is

 well aware that an unexpected life crisis can create a significant academic hardship

 for students.
 While the University is not able to solve every financial crisis that

 may emerge, resources may be available to help students manage a temporary, unexpected

 set-back that threaten their ability to complete their college degree.

 MTSU Food Pantry

 MTSU's Food Pantry, stocked entirely by donations, has distributed more than 3,700 pounds of food since October 2012.
 Any active, currently enrolled MTSU student is eligible for short-term assistance.
 Non-perishable, canned, boxed and dried items are generally available.
-Currently located in the McFarland Building, the MTSU Food Pantry is scheduled to move to the MT One Stop when the new Student Services and Admissions Building opens in March, 2014.
+Currently located in the One Stop Shop in the new Student Services and Admissions Building.
 Students may be referred to the pantry coordinator, Becca Seul, who may be reached at 615-898-2339 or email@example.com.

 Coordinated through the Business Communication and Entrepreneurship department in the Jones College of Business, Raiders Closet helps students put their best “non-verbal” foot forward when seeking an internship or new job.
 Professional attire, donated by community members, is available to help students acquire needed professional clothing and accessories.
 Students in need of a suit, dress or other gently-used professional attire should visit the BCEN department at BAS N429 between 8 a.m. and 4 p.m., Mondays through Fridays.